 There are several common, early symptoms to look out for if you think you might be pregnant.
 These include a missed period, tender or swollen breasts, food aversions or cravings, nausea, fatigue, and mood swings.
 If you experience any of these, especially if you have several of them, it could be an indication you’re pregnant.
 The only way to know for sure is to take a pregnancy test!

-Where can I get a free pregnancy test in Aurora, Illinois?
+Where can I get a free pregnancy test in Aurora/Naperville areas?

-Where can I get a free ultrasound in Aurora, Illinois?
+Where can I get a free ultrasound in Aurora/Naperville areas?

 Waterleaf Women’s Center also offers free ultrasounds after a positive pregnancy test.
 We recommend getting an ultrasound because a pregnancy test can tell you if you’re pregnant, but an ultrasound provides more information you’ll need as you consider your options.